cs3110/textbook/_sources/chapters/intro/intro.md

 The OCaml code you write can be stylish and tasteful.
 At first, this might not be apparent.
 You are learning a new language after all&mdash;you wouldn't expect to appreciate Sanskrit poetry on day 1 of Introductory Sanskrit.
-In fact, you'll likely feel frustrated for awhile as you struggle to express yourself in a new language.
+In fact, you'll likely feel frustrated for a while as you struggle to express yourself in a new language.
 So give it some time.
 After you've mastered OCaml, you might be surprised at how ugly those other languages you already know end up feeling when you return to them.